abinit/abipy/docs/README.rst

 The main entry point is :file:`docs/index.rst`, which pulls in the files for the users guide, developers guide, api reference.
-The actual ReStructured Text files for the subpackage API, scripts and workflows (resp.) are kept in :file:`docs/api`, :file:`docs/scripts` and :file:`docs/workflows` (resp.).
+The actual ReStructured Text files for the APIs of the subpackages, for the scripts and for the workflows (resp.) are kept in :file:`docs/api`, :file:`docs/scripts` and :file:`docs/workflows` (resp.).

 Additional files can be added to the various guides by including their base